StephaneFeniar/Lottery-BestCombination/Methodology.md

 * An Mean Absolute Error of 2.9 vs 4.3
 * The estimator recommends 2 good combinations: [3-5] [4-5] which have a low playing frequency.

-Now you're familliar by the approach let's apply it to a real lottery : [EuroMillions](https://github.com/StephaneFeniar/Lottery-BestCombination#application-to-a-real-lottery-euromillions)
+**Now you're familliar by the approach let's apply it to a real lottery : [EuroMillions](https://github.com/StephaneFeniar/Lottery-BestCombination#application-to-a-real-lottery-euromillions).**